Skip to Content

 This will also prevent your guests from putting their drinks on the floor, where they could get kicked over and ruin that carpet you just laid.

-If you don’t have enough space for a living room set, consider a poker table instead.
+Consider a poker table instead if you don’t have enough space for a living room set.
 With comfortable, plush chairs, you may not miss the couch at all.

 If you have memorabilia that clashes with the interior design of the main house, the man cave is the perfect place to display it with pride.